 The MDD Entity Forms are attached to this BSCP as a separate document (BSCP509 Appendix 1: MDD Entity Change Request Forms).

-4.4.1 MDD Entity Change Request Forms for CFD
+[HK]4.4.1 MDD Entity Change Request Forms for CFD

-If BSCo is registering one or more Additional BM Units under instruction from any CFD Settlement Services Provider, spreadsheets or other suitable formats may be used to detail the registration details other than entity 61 form.
+If BSCCo is registering one or more Additional BM Units under instruction from any CFD Settlement Services Provider, spreadsheets or other suitable formats may be used to detail the registration details other than entity 61 form.
 Suppliers registering Additional BM Units for CFD Assets shall use the entity 61 form.
 Additional BM Units for CFD Assets must be of BM Unit Type ‘S’ and follow the naming convention for the BM Unit ID and BM Unit Name on the BSC Website.